schnatterer/docker-aliases/README.md

 node createAliases.js | cat > ~/.docker_aliases
 ```

-Note that in the container the `Docker Inc,` plugins `docker app` and `docker buildx` seem not to be included when
+Note that there are slight differences between the container (that uses the static docker binary) and docker installed
-run within docker container.
+via the package manager.
+For example, the static binary does not provide `docker checkpoint`, `docker scan` and `-h`
+parameters.

 ## Learning aliases